Workflow Guide

 - Token overrides — Hard-coded values gradually replace systematic design tokens across website design and development, eroding consistency that product designers established.

-- No audit process — Manual audits are time-consuming and inconsistent, so the QA process happens rarely and design debt accumulates until the final product requires a major overhaul.
+- No audit process — Manual audits are time-consuming and inconsistent, so the QA process happens rarely and design debt builds up until the final product requires a major overhaul.

 - Typography and color drift — Font sizes, weights, and hex values diverge from the design system spec, undermining user experience and brand consistency across team members' work.